 What's a Vector?

 Vector is another word for animals or organisms that can spread disease to humans.
-In Multnomah County mosquitoes and rats are two of the most common vectors.
+In Multnomah County, mosquitoes and rats are the most common vectors.

-- Monitoring the presence of mosquitoes and mosquito borne disease in Multnomah County
+- Monitor the presence of mosquitoes and mosquito-borne disease

-- Providing mosquitofish to county residents to control mosquito larvae in ornamental pond and pools
+- Provide mosquitofish to control mosquito larvae in ornamental pond and pools

-- Performing rat inspections to assist residents in the control of rats in and around their home
+- Conduct rat inspections to help residents control rats in and around their home

-- Provide technical assistance to landowners and community organizations on the prevention of vectors.
+- Provide technical assistance to landowners and community groups about prevention